att-circ-contrl/TriadDrive/drive-close-long/README.md

 design intended for close-spaced Atlas probes, and a variant of the close-spaced short-reach design intended for Diagnostic BioChip probes.

+**NOTE** - The "Atlas" drive uses the "Atlas" sites in the site diagram (2.0mm spacing), and the "DBC" drive uses the "NeuroNexus" sites in the site diagram (1.0mm/1.5mm spacing).

 ## Atlas Close-Spaced Long-Reach Drive